 A career as a firefighter isn’t just about putting out fires.
-Sometimes firefighters are the first to arrive at a scene with medical emergencies, which is why obtaining your EMT certification is helpful.
-Some fire departments require applicants to have EMT or paramedic certification from the National Registry of Emergency Medical Technicians before hiring them as firefighters.
+Sometimes firefighters are the first to arrive at a scene with medical emergencies, which is why obtaining your EMS certification is helpful.
+Some fire departments require applicants to have EMT or paramedic certification from the NREMT before hiring them as firefighters.

-Even in areas where EMT training is not required, having your EMT license can give you a competitive advantage over other applicants.
+Even in areas where EMS training is not required, having your EMT license can give you a competitive advantage over other applicants.

 Physical Ability Tests

 Serving as a firefighter requires top physical conditioning as it is a physically demanding job.
 Fire departments often administer physical ability tests to make sure that applicants can adequately perform their job duties.